 Hessen Haus

-You may know it for its giant boots of hard to pronounce German beer, but you should also get to know its easier to pronounce German food as well.
-There's something oddly comforting about a plate of schnitzel, and it's fun to say too.
+You might know this downtown bier hall for ‘Das Boot’ – a giant glass boot filled with hard to pronounce (but easy drinking) German beer.
+But you should make the effort to get acquainted with their German food as well.
+There’s something supremely comforting about a plate of schnitzel or spaetzle, and they’re fun to say too.
+Lederhosen optional.